 The most important thing to consider before you apply for a personal injury loan is the interest rate.

 Not all lenders are created equal, so here are ten tips on finding the lowest rate possible for your personal injury pre-settlement loan.

 1. Speak With Your Attorney

 If you are considering a personal injury loan, it’s important to consult with your attorney.

 If they have, they can tell you which companies to avoid and which companies to speak with first.

 On top of connecting you with the right personal injury loan firm, your lawyer can review any potential loan agreement to identify anything out of the ordinary.

 2. Always Shop Around

-When you look for an injury loan, you should always shop around.
+When you look for a personal injury lawsuit loan, you should always shop around.
 Do not accept the first offer you receive.

 By shopping around, you can compare fees, rates, and customer service levels.
 If you get ten loan offers and the first one is still the best fit for you, then go with them.

 Just make sure you shop around first.

 At Injury Wallet, our team can help you find the lowest possible rate.
 We can shop around for you and connect you with lenders that offer the best rates and loan terms for your individual circumstances.

 3. Look for a Lowest-Rate Guarantee

 If they do, they may be willing to lower their rate to match or outbid the offer you get from a different lender.

 4. Make Sure You Contract with a Reputable Lender

 Check the online reviews for any company you consider contracting with.

 Check to see if prospective lenders have an active membership with ALFA.
 A membership with ALFA is a good indicator of reputation in the legal funding industry.